codr7/lila/README.md

 ...
 42
 ```

-Dot notation may be used to place operations between arguments, the receiver is passedas initial argument to the operation.
+Dot notation may be used to place operations between arguments, the receiver is passed as initial argument to the operation.

 ```
   + 35 7